Madonna–whore complex: Cultural representations

 In film, Alfred Hitchcock used the Madonna–whore complex as an important mode of representing women.
 In his film Vertigo, Kim Novak portrays two women that the hero cannot reconcile: a blonde, virtuous, sophisticated, repressed "Madonna" and a dark-haired, single, sensual "fallen woman".

 The Martin Scorsese films Taxi Driver and Raging Bull featured sexually obsessed protagonists, both played by Robert De Niro, who exhibit the Madonna–whore complex.

 The David Cronenberg film Spider focuses on the complex.

+In Sylvia Plath's novel, The Bell Jar, the main character Esther Greenwood briefly speaks with a man named Eric, who emblematizes the Madonna-whore complex.
+After Eric relays a story of losing his virginity to a prostitute, describing it as "boring as going to the toilet," Greenwood's character recounts: "I said maybe if you loved a woman it wouldn’t seem so boring, but Eric said it would be spoiled by thinking this woman too was just an animal like the rest, so if he loved anybody he would never go to bed with her.
+He’d go to a whore if he had to and keep the woman he loved free of all that dirty business."

 The Madonna-whore complex has also been used as advice for male heirs apparent for the choice of a spouse, due to the social standing and reputation of their wives as queens consort.
 Lord Mountbatten, for instance, advised his great-nephew Charles III, then Prince of Wales, to "sow his wild oats and have as many affairs as he can before settling down", but, for a wife, he "should choose a suitable, attractive, and sweet-charactered girl before she has met anyone else she might fall for … It is disturbing for women to have experiences if they have to remain on a pedestal after marriage".